 Although his physician couldn’t acknowledge his oil as a treatment, Simpson became a believer in the medicinal qualities of the cannabis plant, spreading the word of the oil - later to be named after him by followers.

-Anyway, pretty interesting!
 You could argue Simpson might be right.
-If you follow modern medical news, we now know that certain parts of the cannabis plant like its terpenes, work hand-in-hand with your body’s endocannabinoid system (ECS).
+If you follow modern medical news, we now know that certain compounds produced in the cannabis plant like its cannabinoids & terpenes, work hand-in-hand with your body’s endocannabinoid system (ECS).
 The ECS affects just about your entire body.
-These terpenes have real studied effects, like their ability to reduce inflammation.
+These terpenes have documented effects, such as their ability to reduce inflammation.
 The terpene Limonene even reduced cancer cell expression over 6 weeks, during a study in 2013.

 Simpson didn’t sell his recipe to anyone, he actually gave it out for free.
 So if it really worked for him, it’s hard to come up with a reason to demonise the guy.
-RSO, is essentially a cannabis oil concentrate, made up of the Indica strain and a solvent like isopropyl alcohol.
-If you’re savvy enough, you can make this at home quite easily with a couple of household items and a rice cooker, not that we’d necessarily advise you to do that.
+RSO is essentially a cannabis oil concentrate, made up of the Indica strain and a solvent like isopropyl alcohol.

 Benefits of Rick Simpson Oil